joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/10/03/upshot/polls-election-florida-pennsylvania.html?searchResultPosition=1

 **Battling Wildfire and Pandemic, Ukraine Faces a New Foe: Landmines**\
-`The blaze is setting off mines in the war zone in eastern Ukraine, hampering already dangerous firefighting and evacuation efforts.`\
+`The blaze is setting off mines and other ordnance littering the war zone in eastern Ukraine, hampering already dangerous firefighting and evacuation efforts.`\
 https://nytimes.com/2020/10/03/world/europe/ukraine-wildfires-landmines.html?searchResultPosition=2

 **Britain and E.U.
 Enter Make-or-Break Phase for Brexit Deal by Year’s End**\